mrkkrp/htaglib/README.md

 OK, it's time to read some info.
 There is `TagGetter` type which is an applicative functor.
-You first construct `TagGetter` which will retrieve entire `AudioTrack` for you using applicative style:
+You first construct `TagGetter` which will retrieve entire `AudioTrack` for you using the applicative style:

 ```haskell
 audioTrackGetter :: TagGetter AudioTrack